QuickSync: A Quickly Synchronizing PoS-Based Blockchain Protocol: Introduction

-In this work, we propose a novel blockchain protocol, \proto\ that is secure against FACs, and achieves slightly better $tps$, and improves on the $t_f$ by a factor of 3, as compared to Ouroboros v1.
+In this work, we propose a novel blockchain protocol, \proto\, that is secure against FACs, and achieves slightly better $tps$, and improves on the $t_f$ by a factor of 3, as compared to Ouroboros v1.
 Essentially, it quickly synchronizes (resolves) the forks that arise.
-To build \proto, we employ the framework of the Ouroboros protocol. \proto\ differs from v1 and Praos, in both the BPSM and the CSR.
-The key idea is, we propose a metric called \emph{block power}, assigned to each block.
-With this, we compute \emph{chain power} of every competing chain.
-The chain power of a chain is the sum of block powers of all the blocks of the chain.
-Using chain powers, we establish the \emph{best chain}, the one with the highest value for this metric, that the node must build on from a given set of chains.
-It results in ensuring that all forks are trivially resolved, except for the ones generated by the adversary.
-Block power is a function of the output of the node's privately computed \emph{Verifiable Random Function} (VRF) output based on the digital signature of the node, seed randomness, and the slot counter.
-The VRF output is not revealed until the block is published, enabling immunity against Fully Adaptive Corruptions.
-Block power is also a function of the relative stake that the node holds to enable the PoS aspect of the mechanism.
-A naive implementation of such a concept is vulnerable to Sybil attacks.
-To solve this, we present a \emph{Sybil attack resistant function}, which we utilize for the block power metric, with the help of a technique called \emph{histogram matching}.

-As multiple nodes publish blocks at the same time, it may seem that there will be several forks in \proto, as is the case in the other PoS protocols such as Praos.
-The key novelty here is that we resolve these forks immediately using block power rather than relying on the network to eventually resolve them using the longest chain CSR.
+To build \proto, we employ the framework of the Ouroboros protocol. \proto\ differs from v1 and Praos in both the BPSM and the CSR.
+The key idea is to propose a metric called \emph{block power} assigned to each block.
+Using this, we compute the \emph{chain power} of every competing chain as the sum of all block powers in that chain.
+We then establish the \emph{best chain} with the highest chain power from a given set of chains.
+All forks are thus trivially resolved, except for the ones generated by the adversary.
+Block power is a function of the node's privately computed \emph{Verifiable Random Function} (VRF) output dependent on the node's private key, seed randomness, and the slot counter.
+Since this VRF output is not revealed until the block is published, \proto\ is immune against Fully Adaptive Corruptions.
+Block power is also a function of the node's relative stake, enabling the PoS aspect of the protocol.
+We have designed our block power to be resistant to Sybil attacks.
+As multiple nodes publish blocks simultaneously, it may seem that there will be several forks in \proto, as is the case in the other PoS protocols such as Praos.
+The key novelty here is that we resolve these forks immediately using block power.
 Thus, \proto\ is in sharp contrast to other PoS-based mechanisms that \emph{do not differentiate} between the published blocks.